felbsn/Symbol-Game/README.md

 when you beat the whole game you can enter your user game which appears on score board scoreboard designed to show top 10 player name ny their ascending score.

+"for first part c key reveals the table"